About Spinal Tumors

 Spinal tumors may cause a variety of symptoms depending on their type, location, and rate of growth.
 In general pain in the neck or back followed by neurological problems, such as weakness or numbness of the arms or legs or a change in the normal bowel or bladder habits, is most common.

 In patients already diagnosed with cancer in another area of the body, the new onset of spinal pain may indicate a spinal fracture caused by weakening of the vertebrae by metastatic tumor.
 Tumors which arise inside the dura are rarely metastatic and are usually slow growing.
 Patients with these types of tumors may have pain for years before any neurological problems occur.

 Patients who have symptoms which are suspicious for a spinal tumor should be comprehensively evaluated by a neurologist and/or neurosurgeon.
 Evaluation includes a complete medical history, physical and neurological examination, and some kind of radiographic study of the spine.

 The most frequently used and most accurate study is a spinal MRI scan with and without intravenous gadolinium (a contrast-enhancing agent that makes some tumors light up brightly).
 These scans adequately image the spinal cord and its associated nerves.
-Detail of the bony vertebral column is not as good as CT (computed tomography – a CAT scan), but is usually adequate.
+Detail of the bony vertebral column is not as good as CT (computed tomography – a CAT scan) but is usually adequate.

-Other radiographic studies such as CT – myelography (CAT scanning after a radiographic contrast substance is injected into the spinal fluid) or spine x-rays may also be necessary depending on the type and location of spinal tumor and its effects on the spine.
+Other radiographic studies such as CT – myelography (CAT scanning after a radiographic contrast substance is injected into the spinal fluid) or spine x-rays may also be necessary depending on the type and location of the spinal tumor and its effects on the spine.